SJasonP/FoldersGuard/docs/webui-implementation.md

 - English (United States) is the fallback locale.
 - UI components reference translation keys instead of hard-coded display strings.
 - Adding a new language must be limited to adding locale resources and registering the locale.
+- Ant Design locale configuration must match the active FG locale.
 - Locale-aware formatting is used for dates, times, numbers, and file sizes.
 - Localization resources do not contain passwords, internal keys, database keys, or decrypted key material.

 ## Theme Implementation

-The frontend uses theme tokens rather than hard-coded colors in components.
+The frontend uses Ant Design theme tokens rather than hard-coded colors in components.

 Rules: